OneKey-Network/addressability-framework/dsp-api.md

 Describe the required API for a DSP that want to become a Contracting Party of the Prebid SSO ecosystem.

+# General note about signature

+Prebid SSO Data and communications are designed to protect the User data.
+Therefore, Prebid SSO relies heavily on the signatures of the data and the communication to enforce security.
+The Elliptic Curve Digital Signature Algorithm (ECDSA) is used for this purpose.
+All the signatures described in this documentation are generated using NIST P-256 coupled with the hash algorithm SHA-256 on a specific string.

 # The Identity endpoint

 To be part of the Prebid SSO network, a DSP must provide an entity endpoint for